Communicating With Rock

 7 SMS Notification Group

 The members of this group will be notified when a message is received to this number.
+This option only works with a Rock Mobile app, via push notifications.

 8 Mobile Application